 While prowling around the French Quarter there are a number of Voodoo shops to learn a little more about the history behind these centuries-old spiritual practices.
 The spirit of Marie Laveau, the High Priestess of 19th century New Orleans, can still be felt in the vibes that surround you in some of these shops.
 You might even learn a few spells and mystical incantations.
 Many of the shops have special Halloween events.

-The citys LGBT community is also out in full regalia for Halloween and you can join in the fun at any time during the evening.
+The city’s LGBTQ community is also out in full regalia for Halloween, and you can join in the fun at any time during the evening.
 Halloween New Orleans throws a weekend-long party every year and the benefits go to Project Lazarus, a home in New Orleans for people living with AIDS.
 You’ll find most of the action on Bourbon and St. Ann streets in the heart of the Quarter.
-Elaborate costumes, exciting galas, drinking and dancing with friends characterize this festive celebration.
+Elaborate costumes, exciting galas, drinking, and dancing with friends are all hallmarks of this festive celebration.

-For those looking for an extra thrill, New Orleans also has its share of Haunted Houses open just for Halloween, such as the Mortuary.
-Scout Island Scream Park is fun for all ages.
+For those looking for an extra thrill, New Orleans also has its share of Haunted Houses open just for Halloween, such as the Mortuary or Scout Island Scream Park.
 More kid-friendly options occur during the day, but for those who want a thrill, ghosts and goblins roam at night.
 See more haunted houses below.
 A word of caution though: some of these Haunted Houses may be too scary for the youngest children.
 Parental discretion is strongly advised.